DuppyIsCool/Ontology-Map/README.md

-# Ontology-Map
+# Ontology Map Rewrite
- Ontology Map Viewer VR
+This is a Rewrite of the previous ontology map to be in a multiplayer framework using the Mirror API